mdekstrand/cs533-web/assignments/A4/index.md

 You can use either Python lists or NumPy arrays for storing your results from repetitions.
 :::

+## Revision Log

+Oct.
+21, 2021
+:   Clarified the [last task](a4-correlated) of the [warmup section](a4-warmup) to document it needs 100-, 1000-, and 10000-draw simulations.

 ## Simulation

 One common way to understand the behavior of statistical techniques is to use *simulation* (often called *Monte Carlo simulation*).